Major Sir Frank Henry Bowater, 1st Bt.1

 F, #80632, b.
 26 May 1866, d.
 18 January 1904

 Hon.
-Mabel Edith Hood was born on 26 May 1866.1 She was the daughter of Francis Wheler Hood, 4th Viscount Hood and Edith Lydia Drummond Ward.1 She married Francis Denzil Edward Baring, 5th Baron Ashburton, son of Alexander Hugh Baring, 4th Baron Ashburton and Hon.
-Leonora Caroline Digby, on 25 July 1889 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 18 January 1904 at age 37.1
+Mabel Edith Hood was born on 26 May 1866.1 She was the daughter of Francis Wheler Hood, 4th Viscount Hood of Whitley and Edith Lydia Drummond Ward.2 She married Francis Denzil Edward Baring, 5th Baron Ashburton, son of Alexander Hugh Baring, 4th Baron Ashburton and Hon.
+Leonora Caroline Digby, on 25 July 1889 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 18 January 1904 at age 37.1

+After her marriage, Hon.
+Mabel Edith Hood was styled as Baroness Ashburton on 25 July 1889.
 From 25 July 1889, her married name became Baring.
-As a result of her marriage, Hon.
-Mabel Edith Hood was styled as Baroness Ashburton on 25 July 1889.

 Children of Hon.
 Mabel Edith Hood and Francis Denzil Edward Baring, 5th Baron Ashburton